reflex-dev/hacktoberfest/README.md

 5. When your app is finished create a PR into the main branch
 6. Please ensure each project has a thorough ReadMe that describes what your project does, how to run it and what category you are competing it (you can only select one category to compete in per app).

+## Share your Work

+Once your app is finished please share it on the [Showcase channel](https://discord.com/channels/1029853095527727165/1063735841333198938) on our Discord, with a demo video of how your app works.
+We will add apps to our community gallery channel.